 - 1. The examiner is required to determine the result of an oral examination as soon as it is finished and to supply the student with a written statement of the result. - 2.
 In case of written examinations, the examiner is required to determine the result as soon as possible after the examination but within 15 working days at most.
-The examiner ensures that the results are registered and communicated in Osiris within this time taking due account of the student's right to privacy.
+The examiner forwards the necessary details to the student administration.
+Taking due account of the student's right to privacy, the student administration then ensures that the results are registered and communicated within 20 working days of the examination date.
 If the examiner is not able to meet these requirements due to exceptional circumstances, he or she must inform the Board of Examiners, stating the reasons for the delay, and as soon as possible informs the students. - 3.
-Regarding any examinations that are not taken orally or in writing, the Board of Examiners will determine beforehand precisely how and within what period of time the student will be notified of the results.

-4. When receiving the result of an examination, the student will be made aware of his or her right to inspect the TER CME 2017-2018 results as referred to in Article 21, as well as the opportunity to lodge an appeal with the Examination Appeals Board.
+Regarding any examinations that are not taken orally or in writing, the Board of Examiners will determine beforehand precisely how and within what period of time the student will be notified of the results. - 4.
+When receiving the result of an examination, the student will be made aware of his or her right to inspect the results as referred to in Article 21, as well as the opportunity to lodge an appeal with the Examination Appeals Board.